-While planning our road trip through New York state this past summer, many people recommended visiting the Ithaca area because of its beautiful swimming holes and sweeping gorges, so although we didn’t have a lot of extra time to budget for it, we made sure to swing through and I’m glad we did because family hiking in upstate New York is magical.
+While planning our road trip through New York state this past summer, many people recommended visiting the Ithaca area as the top thing to do in upstate NY.
+They were excited about its beautiful swimming holes and sweeping gorges.
+So although we didn’t have a lot of extra time to budget for it, we made sure to swing through.
+I’m glad we did because family hiking in upstate New York is magical.
+And the Ithaca gorges!

 Literary Inspiration: In college I had read a fantastically silly and mythical book called The Fool on the Hill by Matt Ruff about magical happenings on the Cornell University campus in the town of Ithaca.
 It was fun to see its setting.